COVID Vaccine Alert: Immediate sign-ups at Warrensburg Walmart

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 4:47 a.m.
-Thursday, our team of content producers have found immediate openings on Monday, March 15, and Wednesday, March 17, at the Warrensburg Walmart Supercenter, 301 E. Cooper St.
+As of 6:07 a.m.
+Friday, our team of content producers have found immediate openings on Thursday, March 18, at the Warrensburg Walmart Supercenter, 301 E. Cooper St.

 Click here to go to the registration page and search for zip code 64093.